 Open Educational Resources (OER) are course materials that are free for students to access and use.

-Materials may either be created as OER or they may be licensed by the institution, with one purchase providing access to all students.
+Materials may either be created as OER or they may be licensed by the college, with one purchase providing access to all students.

 There are many benefits to using OER.
 The greatest is affordability.
 Textbook costs can add up quickly for students and some may be unable to afford their books.
 Free textbooks are free!